 To get even more targeted with your automation flows, you can limit the audience that receives your message.
 For example, if a welcome flow triggers for someone who recently signed up via one of the Omnisend forms and added their preferred language, an audience filter could be added to send the email in that specific language only.
-Segment filters get applied alongside the trigger and let the right contacts into your workflow only.
+Audience Filters get applied alongside the trigger and let the right contacts into your workflow only.

 Before you start

-- Audience filters can be used for any automation workflow you are setting up
+Audience filters can be used for any automation workflow you are setting up

 Profile-based Audience filter

-Important note: if you create a workflow (i.e order confirmation) for a specific segment (i.e. English language) and have the same regular order confirmation workflow for all of your contacts, you will need to ensure you don't send duplicate order confirmation emails to your contacts.
+💡 If you create a workflow (i.e order confirmation) for a specific segment (i.e. English language) and have the same regular order confirmation workflow for all of your contacts, you will need to ensure you don't send duplicate order confirmation emails to your contacts.
 This can be done in three ways:

-- Create multiple flows with segments to cover all different languages and just disable the regular workflow.
+Create multiple flows with segments to cover all different languages and disable the regular workflow.

 Building a Segment adds a little overhead to the system, therefore delaying the condition check.
-For example, when the customer places the order in your store, we process this event in the following way:
+For example, when the customer places an order in your store, we process this event in the following way:

-- the event is passed to the system;
+the event is passed to the system;

-- automation is triggered;
+automation is triggered;

-- customer is added to the segment.
+customer is added to the segment.

 Step 1.
 Set-up a Segment of the customers that placed at least one order already